GT5670/RHTAP-new-gitops/docs/pipelines.md

 .Procedure

 .
-Go to your instance of ACS.
+Go to your ACS instance.
 If you did not have ACS before installing {ProductShortName}, you can find the access details in the `rhtap-cli deploy` command output, which you saved to `~/install_values.txt` at the end of the installation procedure.

 .
 Follow the instructions in the link:https://docs.redhat.com/en/documentation/red_hat_advanced_cluster_security_for_kubernetes/4.5/html/integrating/integrate-with-image-vulnerability-scanners#integrate-with-qcr-scanner_integrate-with-image-vulnerability-scanners[Red Hat Advanced Cluster Security for Kubernetes 4.5] documentation to integrate Quay into ACS.